 The Founders' Grove is the most-visited grove in Humboldt Redwoods and a major North Coast redwood attraction.
 It's popular because it's conveniently (maybe too conveniently) located right next to a Highway 101 offramp on the Avenue of the Giants, and it's also truly an exceptional sight.

-Overall, though, nearby groves like Rockefeller Grove are actually a lot more rewarding to visit.
-Mostly this is because a major four-lane highway runs right next to the Founders' Grove, so a constant roar of high-speed traffic fills the forest.
+The downside of the Founders' Grove is that a major four-lane highway runs right next to it, so a constant roar of high-speed traffic fills the forest.
 The Avenue of the Giants, which cuts through the middle of the grove, adds its own traffic noise.
-So if you only have time to visit one grove, consider visiting Rockefeller Grove instead; it's only a five-minute drive away, it's much quieter, and although the grove as a whole is smaller, the trees are actually more impressive.
+So if you only have time to visit one grove, consider visiting Rockefeller Grove instead.
+It's only a five-minute drive away and although it's not as big, the quieter, more contemplative atmosphere makes it more rewarding.

 Nonetheless, the Founders' Grove is one of the most iconic of all redwood groves, and if you're spending a day or more in Humboldt Redwoods it's certainly worth a visit.
-Visit before about 8 am or in winter, when the traffic is more subdued, to really appreciate the remarkable beauty of this place.
+If possible, go before about 8 am or in winter, when the traffic is more subdued, to really appreciate the remarkable beauty of this place.

 The grove is at its best in winter, when the redwoods grow out of an attractive and unusually dense layer of redwood sorrel that looks a lot like a plush carpet; the sorrel is in turn covered with a sparse layer of ferns.
 Despite the fog, summers are unusually hot and dry for a north coast redwood forest, and the grove can become somewhat dry and dull-looking by late summer.